latexsupremecist/EngSci/Unofficial_First_Year_Guide_To_Everything/README.md

 ### Unofficial First Year Guide To Everything

 *I can't wait to promise everything and deliver nothing!*
 This is an **unofficial** guide for frosh as they enter EngSci.
+Here I'll include things I want to say but am not allowed to, and dumb jokes.
+You go figure out which is which.

 #### I want to contribute

 Make a PR (pull request).
 If you don't know LaTeX, that's fine too!
-Just put the text in the PR and I'll do it for you.
+Just put the text in the PR, and I'll do it for you.

 #### I want to come to EngSci